 1/2 cup lime juice

-- 1/4 cup rice vinegar (or substitute regular white or apple cider vinegar)
+1/4 cup rice vinegar, or regular white or apple cider vinegar

 1/3 cup fish sauce

 7 to 8 cloves garlic, minced, or 1 tablespoon bottled pureed garlic

-- 1 to 2 red chilies (fresh, minced; or 1 teaspoon dried cayenne pepper)
+1 to 2 fresh red chiles, minced, or 1 teaspoon dried cayenne pepper

 4 lime wedges

 Preheat oven to 350 F. Empty cavity of the chicken, rinse and pat dry.
 Place chicken in a deep roasting pan or casserole dish with a lid, or foil for cover.

 Place marinade/sauce ingredients in a saucepan and stir over medium-high heat until it reaches a light boil and sugar dissolves.
 Reduce to a minimum, stirring occasionally for several minutes, until sauce thickens slightly.

 Pour 1/3 of this sauce over chicken.
 Thoroughly coat the chicken by spooning it over.
 Reserve remaining sauce for later.
 Add 1/4 cup stock to the bottom of the roasting pan, then cover and place chicken in the oven for 1 hour.

 Remove from oven and use a ladle to spoon juices from the bottom of the pan over the chicken.
 Cover and return to the oven 1 more hour.

 Remove from oven and spoon 2 to 3 more tablespoons of the lime marinade/sauce you reserved earlier over chicken (the sauce may have become thick by this time, almost like a syrup; this is fine—it will "melt" when it touches the hot flesh of the chicken.
 There should still be moisture (juices) in the bottom of the roasting pan - if not, add 1/4 cup more stock.
 Cover and roast until the inner flesh is well cooked (30 minutes to 1 hour, depending on how large of a chicken you're roasting).